-“We’re always focused on developing new enzymes that work in harmony with existing solutions to deliver cleaning that consumers can trust,” says Corey Naab, Market Segment Leader at DuPont Industrial Biosciences.
+“We’re always focused on developing new enzymes that work in harmony with existing solutions to deliver cleaning that consumers can trust,” says Corey Naab, Market Segment Leader at Nutrition & Biosciences.

 It’s essential that the industry understands where consumers are on the compaction evolutionary scale, so that it can develop and launch successful products.
 “We need to ensure that consumers can trust performance – or they won’t make the shift to more compact products,” says Naab.